 Bake.
 For about 20-25 minutes, or until the crispy onion topping is golden and crispy.

 Add a kick.
 Want to add a little heat to this casserole?
 I love adding a finely-diced jalapeño to the onion topping.
-Or you can just sprinkle some crushed red pepper flakes into the alfredo sauce.
+Or you can just sprinkle some crushed red pepper flakes into the mushroom sauce.

 Add bacon.
 I mean, I’m never going to turn down a green bean casserole with bacon. ;) Feel free to dice and fry up some bacon to add to this casserole if you would like.
 And for extra flavor, use the leftover bacon grease to sauté the onions and mushrooms.